okken/talks/presentation.md

 ???
 * We're going to see the code for 3 ways to parametrize
-    * function
+    * function - use all the time
-    * fixture
+    * fixture  - once in a while
-    * generate tests
+    * generate tests - very seldom

-* Function parametrization is something I use all the time
-* Fixture parametrization, I use less often
-* I very seldom use pytest_generate_tests, but when I do, I'm super grateful for it.
-* The ability to run a subset of parametrizations is way cool.
+* Running subset of parametrizations
-* The last two bits I'm going to talk about,
+* The last two things may seem out of context
     * pytest.param
     * indirect
-* Are things you may need someday,
-    * and will run across in documentation
+* You probably won't need them right away.
-    * so I'm covering them so they seem less mysterious
+* But I want you to know about them so they don't
+    * seem mysterious when you do see them

 ---